bhufmann/EclipseTrainingSlides/trace-compass/slides.md

 title: Analysis Output
 subtitle:
-content_class: smaller
+content_class: bigger

 - Analysis can have one or more outputs
 - Typically it's an Eclipse view
 - All analysis outputs implement <code>ITmfAnalysisOutput</code>
-- For Eclipse views, use <code>org.eclipse.tracecompass.tmf.ui.analysis.TmfAnalysisViewOutput</code>
+- For Eclipse views, use class <code>TmfAnalysisViewOutput</code>
 - Shown in Project Explorer under the traces
-- Associates an output with an analysis module or a class of analysis modules
+- Associates an output with an analysis module or a class of analysis modules in plugin.xml
-- Add output to analysis in plugin.xml

 	<pre class="prettyprint" data-lang="DTD">
 	<!ELEMENT output (analysisId | analysisModuleClass)>